 — Ride so cars can see you, wearing brightly colored clothes, especially at night.

 — Obey all traffic signals and stop signs.
 Look back and yield to traffic coming from behind before turning left.

 — Be extra cautious with e-bikes if you’re using the motor assist on an incline.

 — Look for uneven pavement or other surface problems.

-Special Note: Avoid riding your bicycle, in-line skates, or skateboard during non-daylight hours or during bad weather.
-If you ride at night, make sure your bicycle has a headlight, flashing taillight, and reflectors.
+Special Note: Avoid riding your bicycle, scooter, in-line skates, or skateboard during non-daylight hours or during bad weather.
+If you ride at night, make sure your clothing and equipment have a headlight, flashing taillight, and/or reflectors.

 Buying the Right Helmet

-Although helmets can cost between $13 and $50, they can save money by possibly preventing a visit to the emergency room.
+Although helmets can cost between $25 and $100, they can save money by possibly preventing a visit to the Emergency Room.
 When shopping for a helmet, make sure it meets the following requirements:

 — The helmet should be approved by the American National Standards Institute (ANSI), the American Society for Testing and Materials (ASTM), the US Consumer Product Safety Commission (CPSC).
 Approved helmets meet stringent safety standards.